se-edu/se-book/cppToJava/inheritance/abstractClassesAndMethods/text.md

 {{ icon_info }} In Java, even **a class that does not have any abstract methods _can_ be declared as an abstract class.**

-**When an abstract class is subclassed, the subclass should provides implementations for all of the abstract methods in its superclass or else the subclass must also be declared abstract.**
+**When an abstract class is subclassed, the subclass should provide implementations for all of the abstract methods in its superclass or else the subclass must also be declared abstract.**

 <box>